Kschilling13/CIND820-Capstone-Project/README.md

 comparing each variable against all others to create linerar models

 Initial results do show that there was a direct impact to the variables with the introduction of the public health crisis that we are in, when comparing predicted values vs actual values

+**Additional Results**
+linear regression for each variable against all other variables time series of each variable, including decomposition